This article has been revised and updated, 12 June 2023

 Napoleon Hill’s bestselling book, Think and Grow Rich, was published in 1937.
 In it, he discussed the success principles of those who had amassed personal fortunes at the time, with a focus on desire, faith, imagination, autosuggestion, persistence, and knowledge.

 Since then, there has been countless research on ‘what it takes’ to be successful.
-A brief overview of what the research has identified as to what successful people do differently can be summed up in the word: SUCCESS.
+A brief overview of what the research has identified as to what successful people do differently can be summed up in 7 Principles contained in the word: SUCCESS.

 S – Start!